bocon13/PI/proto/docs/p4runtime.md

 ![P4 Runtime Error Proto](p4-runtime-error-proto.svg)

-P4 Runtime will populate the top-level error code as follows: - Use any canonical error code that best describes RPC-wide error.
-If the entire batch has failed due to P4 Runtime connectivity issue, P4 Runtime should return a canonical code that best describes the reason, e.g. `NOT_FOUND`. - Use `UNKNOWN` top level error code for all Write RPC failures, whether partial batch or total failures, e.g. one `RESOURCE_EXHAUSTED` and one `INVALID_ARGUMENT`. - 2nd level canonical error (google.rpc.Status) should be same as top-level canonical error code.
+P4 Runtime will populate the top-level error code as follows:

+-   Use any canonical error code that best describes RPC-wide error.
+If the entire batch has failed due to P4 Runtime connectivity issue, P4 Runtime should return a canonical code that best describes the reason, e.g.
+    `NOT_FOUND`.

+-   Use `UNKNOWN` top level error code for all Write RPC failures, whether partial batch or totalfailures, e.g. one `RESOURCE_EXHAUSTED` and one `INVALID_ARGUMENT`.

+-   2nd level canonical error (google.rpc.Status) should be same as top-level canonical error code.

 When reporting per-entity level errors, P4 Runtime includes all batch request responses even if only a part of batch requests failed.